REQUEST A QUOTE

 Attracting High-Quality Tenants

 Energy-conscious tenants prioritise properties with predictable operating costs and strong environmental credentials.
-A high EPC rating, driven by insulation upgrades, signals efficiency and sustainability, making your property a top choice for businesses aligned with ESG (Environmental, Social, and Governance) goals.
+A high EPC rating, achieved through insulation upgrades, signals efficiency and sustainability, making your property a top choice for businesses aligned with ESG goals.

 Supporting ESG Objectives

 Investors and lenders increasingly favour properties that align with ESG targets.
-Insulation upgrades reduce carbon footprints, helping property owners meet sustainability benchmarks and appeal to eco-focused stakeholders.
+Insulation upgrades reduce carbon footprints, helping property owners meet sustainability benchmarks and appeal to environmentally focused stakeholders.
 This alignment enhances access to green financing and strengthens market positioning.

 Vital Direct Limited’s Draft Predicted EPC service empowers property owners to make informed decisions, ensuring insulation upgrades deliver maximum impact.
 Contact our team at Vital Direct to explore how we can help you achieve an A or B EPC rating with minimal investment.